Posts from the ‘Uncategorized’ Category

 The aim of our project was for people to think about their own city and how the world outside influences and shapes it.
 We decided that if we wanted to provoke people to think about that, it would be best for them to experience the show while being outside in the city.

-One of the brilliant things about this piece is that once launched it will be available for download, for free, anywhere by anyone at anytime.
+One of the brilliant things about this piece is that is available for download, for free, anywhere by anyone at anytime.

 We also love the intimacy that the show has.
 In The Other City you’ll be walking around by yourself, headphones on, and being spoken to directly by our main character.
 It’s a show that asks you to think (but in a fun way) and the intimate experience really helps this along.